Last Updated on September 19, 2023

 Patience is not a virtue of mine.
 Albeit convenient, online shopping obviously lacks immediate gratification.
 And when you’re in a time crunch like the One Room Challenge where you pick one room to transform from hot mess to hallelujah and only have 6 weeks to do so, well, waiting a week for deliveries was probably not my smartest move.
-I’m now thinking instead of napping last Sunday, I really should have driven my lazy bum to West Elm to buy blush pillows and blue vases.
-Instead I chose to buy them off the interwebs and sleep.
+I’m now thinking instead of napping last Sunday, I really should have driven my lazy bum to West Elm, but instead, I chose to buy them off the interwebs and sleep.
 Now I pay the price and pace like a caged animal.
-I also have to apologize up front.
+I also have to apologize upfront.
 My lighting acted up while shooting, so you’ll have to excuse the mediocre iPhone imagery in this post.
-Hopefully I’ll get this snafoo repaired before next week’s shoot.
+Hopefully, I’ll get this snafoo repaired before next week’s shoot.
 Hey!
 One Room Challenge!
-You’re kicking my anxiety into over drive!
+You’re kicking my anxiety into overdrive!

-As a trade off for poor lighting with a yellowish tinge, the universe balanced itself out and the delivery gods pulled a rabbit outta their hat.
+As a trade-off for poor lighting with a yellowish tinge, the universe balanced itself out and the delivery gods pulled a rabbit outta their hat.
 Last Thursday afternoon, I received the call…you know, THE call I’ve been waiting for.
-The West Elm chair was ready for delivery and would be arriving Saturday afternoon.
+The chair was ready for delivery and would be arriving Saturday afternoon.
 I must say, it’s gorgeous online, but in person, it’s even more cha-cha cool.
 It’s soft, elegant, glam, feminine…it’s like my fairy godmother took a Disney Princess and turned her into a chair.
 If you remember, I was a tad bit nervous about how the chair would look with the Loloi Anastasia rug.
 I kinda just pictured it all in my head and went for it.
-As you can see, it’s like peanut better and jelly.
+As you can see, it’s like peanut butter and jelly.